brashrebel/wp-activity/readme.txt

 You will have to edit wp-activity.php, check line 33 and set `$strict_logs` to **true**.

+= The RSS feed is not working =

+If you renamed your wp-content directory, you have to change `$wpcontentdir` var in ../plugins/wp-activity/wp-activity-feed.php

+= I edited a post but wp-activity logged POST_ADD instead of POST_EDIT =
+That's because the post_add event for this post id was removed from the wp-activity database table.
+Wordpress doesn't have separate actions for adding or editing posts, so the plugin checks in it's table if there was a post creation with the same ID.
+If found, the plugin logs a post edition.
+But as the plugin clears old logs (see "Rows limit in database" setting), the post creation event can be previously deleted when the post edition occurs.

 = I have a poor hosting, is your plugin a big fat resources consumer ? = I also have a poor hosting, so I try to keep my plugin as light as I can.
 But as I am a poor coder, I'm not sure that WP-Activity is the best optimized plugin in the World...